HashMinerDAO/Hashboard/README.md

 ## Contact

-For questions or support, please contact the Zettahash team at [development@zettahash.org](mailto:development@zettahash.org).
+For questions or support, please contact the Hashminer team at [development@hashminer.org](mailto:development@hashminer.org).

-Thank you for using Zettahash Hashboard!
+Thank you for using Hashminer Hashboard!

 ---

 This README file was last updated on 24 June 2024.